GoldinGuy/UltimateRegexResource/README.md

 #### Notes

+- Regex has different flavors depending on the language you are using.
+Different engines support different features and some patterns have different meanings.
+While this resource attempts to cover as much as possible, there may be slight differences.
+- UltimateRegexResource uses Javascript as the default regex engine.
+If there are differences between languages I attempt to note them.
+For a full review of what regex patterns are legal in each language, check out this awesome [gist](https://gist.github.com/CMCDragonkai/6c933f4a7d713ef712145c5eb94a1816).
-Anywhere used below, `char` is shorthand for `character` (letter, digit or symbol), and `exp` is shorthand for a `regular expression`.
+- Anywhere used below, `character` represents either a letter, digit or symbol.

 ### ✒️ "Balderdash" Basics (of Regex)

-- Regular expressions start and end with "slash" characters `/`.
+- Regular expressions start and end with "delimiters."
+For example, Javascript regex literals generally have "slash" characters `/`, and Python regex usually begins with `r"` and end with `"`. _(While Python doesn't necessarily have Regex literals perse, Regex is written more easily using raw strings to avoid worrying about string escapes)_.
 - Patterns return the first [case-sensitive](https://en.wikipedia.org/wiki/Case_sensitivity) match they find by default.

-Therefore: given the sample string `I scream, you scream, we all scream for ice cream`, `/scream/` matches the first instance of "scream."
+Therefore: given the sample string `I scream, you scream, we all SCREAM for ice cream`, `/scream/` matches the first instance of "scream."

 This behavior can be modified with [flags](#-flapdoodle-flags).